uraich/twatch-2020-micropython/README.md

 # :snake: MicroPython for LilyGO TTGO T-Watch-2020 :snake:
+This is essentially a fork of https://github.com/OPHoperHPO/lilygo-ttgo-twatch-2020-micropython However, the Makefile has been modified: Use:

+make -f Make_TWATCH to build

+In addition lv_bindings and lvgl have been updated and Mike Teachman's i2s driver been integrated into the code

+Here is OPHoperHPO's README
 ************************************************************************
 ## 📄 Description:
 This is a fork of the official version of the micropython v1.12 with **bluetooth support**. \